WesselSmit/education-portal/DESIGN_RATIONALE.md

 <hr>

 ## Personal preferences
 After several user tests, we decided to give the student the option to personalize the app.
-We have made room for this on the account page so that all personal adjustments can be found in one place.
+We made room for this on the account page so that all personal adjustments can be found in one place.
 The student can personalize:
 * The widgets on the dashboard
 * The secondary menu items, the external resources

 To make this clear to the user it was important to come up with a good UI / UX.
-Here we discussed with Koop how we could approach this the best.
-Most importantly was the recognizability and the way how to interact.
+Here we discussed with Koop what hte best approach would be.
+Most importantly was the recognizability and the way to interact with the Drag and Drop.

 ### Drag and Drop
 To create the drag and drop we used `Sortable.js` to achieve a responsive and easily customizable drag and drop.
 This way we were able to use a dynamic grid and still build a well-functioning drag and drop.
-After doing some research on Sortable.js we chose to use this because it also handled the events for mobile and reponsive worked well.
+After doing some research on Sortable.js we chose to use this because it also handled the events for mobile and reponsiveness works well.

 **Sortable.js**
 Sortable is a Javascript library for reordering drag and drop lists.
-This way it is way easier to drag and drop in multiple layouts and it is also compatible with the mobile Javascript events.
+This way it's easier to drag and drop in multiple layouts and it's also compatible with the mobile Javascript events.
 With Sortable you get a lot of options to manipulate and change the interaction with your drag and drop list.

 Curious about the full documentation or about my implementation of Sortable.js?

 <details><summary>Sortable.js - Code</summary>